Growth rates of Coxeter groups and Perron numbers: Geometric applications

 The dashed edges correspond to common perpendiculars between the facets, and bold edges correspond to facets tangent at the ideal boundary $\partial \mathbb{H}^{19}$.
 The blue edges have label $4$, and the red ones have label $3$ (because of the size of the diagram, this colour notation seems to us visually more comprehensible).

-Checking that the subgraph of bold and dashed edges in the diagram of $P$ is connected can be routinely done by hand or by using SageMath.
+Checking that the subgraph of bold and dashed edges in the diagram of $P$ is connected can be routinely done by hand or by using a simple computer program.
 Then Theorems \ref{thm:Coxeter1} -- \ref{thm:Coxeter2} apply.
 We would like to stress the fact that checking whether the word and geodesic growth rates of $G$ satisfy the conclusions of Theorems \ref{thm:Coxeter1} -- \ref{thm:Coxeter2} by direct computation would be rather tedious, especially for the geodesic growth rate.

 { Authors' affiliations:\\